Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 Bookkeeping is time-consuming; the opportunity cost for doing your bookkeeping yourself means that you are not focusing your time and energy into expanding your business, catering to your clients’ needs, or developing new products.

-Unfortunately, it is impossible to ignore accounting altogether.
+Accounting is an absolute must for businesses.
 Even the simplest form of self-employment will require you to do some basic bookkeeping, i.e. income and expenses.

 Lost the buzz for your business?